 Finding Out If Your Mac Has the Turbo Boost Feature

 Before you move forward, you should verify that your Mac actually supports the Turbo Boost feature:

-2. In the “Overview” tab, you’ll find the full name of your Mac.
+- In the “Overview” tab, you’ll find the full model name of your Mac.
 Copy this information to your clipboard by selecting it and pressing Command + C.

 - Open the search engine of your choice (Google or DuckDuckGo, for example) and paste this information into your search bar.
-Add the phrase “technical specs” to the end and then hit “Google Search.”
+Add the phrase “technical specs” to the end and hit Enter.

 Enabling or Disabling Turbo Boost